University Apartments Housing Regulations

 B.18 ROOM/UNIT OCCUPANCY

 b.
 The Housing Assignment Office will continue to sell available space in assigned rooms and may fill a space at any time.
 Residents are required to keep the vacant space clean and ready for a student to be assigned to the space.
-No person is permitted to occupy or use the premises unless authorized by Rental Agreement or with prior written permission from University Apartments Administration Office.
+No person is permitted to occupy or use the premises unless authorized by the Rental Agreement or with prior written permission from University Apartments Administration Office.

 B.19 SMOKING AND TOBACCO PRODUCTS

 Smoking of any kind is not permitted within all University housing communities.
 In accordance with the UCLA Tobacco-Free Policy, the use of all tobacco products, including cigarettes, cigars and smokeless tobacco, as well as electronic cigarettes such as vapes, is prohibited on campus and at properties owned or leased by UCLA.
 There are no designated smoking areas.
-We ask that tobacco users be respectful of our neighbors and not congregate or litter on their property.
+We ask that residents who are tobacco users be respectful of our neighbors and not congregate or litter on their property.

 Items may not be stored in hallways, balconies, open garage and carport areas, underneath stairways, or in common areas.
 There are self-storage companies in the area that you may contact if you require additional storage.
-Any illegally stored items may be removed by University Apartments Housing Staff and disposed of at the resident’s expense.
+Any improperly stored items may be removed by University Apartments Housing Staff and disposed of at the resident’s expense.
 The University is not responsible for any lost or stolen items.

 B.21 DECORATING, ALTERATION TO PREMISES/ PROPERTY DAMAGE

 a.
 No alterations, improvements, paint, redecorating, installation, or attachment of fixtures may be done to the premises without prior written permission from the University Apartments Administration Office.
-This includes but is not limited to paint, nails, screws, attached wall-to-wall carpeting, linoleum, wall paneling, wall paper, shelves, shelf paper, aluminum foil, tinted window film, play equipment, etc. Cinder or concrete blocks and/or bricks are not permitted inside units.
+This includes but is not limited to paint, nails, screws, attached wall-to-wall carpeting, bidets, linoleum, wall paneling, wallpaper, shelves, shelf paper, aluminum foil, tinted window film, play equipment, etc. Cinder or concrete blocks and/or bricks are not permitted inside units.

 b.
 Private balconies and patios may contain up to two lawn chairs, one small table, and a limited number of properly secured potted plants with proper drainage containers only.
 Only complexes that do not provide bicycle racks allow bicycle storage on the balcony or patio.
 Balconies may not be decorated with string lights.
 No items may be placed or stored on balcony railings.